Trump makes wall funding top issue as spending deadline looms

 The head of the Senate Homeland Security committee chairman, Republican Ron Johnson, said Trump “deserved to have better barriers funded” but noted that most government funds had already been appropriated and that most security spending would continue under emergency provisions.

-“It’s very difficult to shut down the government,” Johnson told Fox News in an interview
+“It’s very difficult to shut down the government,” Johnson told Fox News.

-His Republican colleague, Orrin Hatch, told NBC News he had “mixed emotions” but that both sides should be able to work together on a solution.
+His Republican colleague, Orrin Hatch, told NBC News he had “mixed emotions” but that both sides should be able to find a solution.

-Democrats have refused to support Trump’s border wall but have backed other border security measures.
+U.S. House Speaker Paul Ryan said the House version of spending legislation does contain Trump’s requested $5 billion but acknowledged that Democrats, who have refused to support Trump’s border wall but support other border security measures, have a say.

 Trump told Politico the political battle over the border was a “total winner” for his party even as he said he was not taking action “just for political gain.”